Voidhunter44/Internet-researcher/README.md

-# Internet Research Viewer - Extending Qwen Code Capabilities
+# Internet Research Engine - Extending Qwen Code Capabilities

 ## Project Overview

 This project is designed to extend the capabilities of Qwen Code, bringing back the powerful internet research functionality that was once a core feature.
 After the removal of Qwen's built-in search feature, finding accurate and up-to-date information became challenging.
 The directions for doing things became outdated, and some information was scattered or deprecated.
-This tool aims to restore that functionality by providing a real-time internet research viewer that works seamlessly with Qwen Code.
+This tool aims to restore that functionality by providing a file-based internet research engine that works seamlessly with Qwen Code.

 ## What is Qwen Code?